bjornekelund/DXLogICOMScripts/README.md

 | ICOM_Waterfall_Mode | ICOMWFMODE     | Alt-U                                    |
 | ICOM_Waterfall_Zoom | ICOMWFZOOM     | Alt-Z                                    |

-The following **Alt keys** are unassigned by default: H, Q, U, X, and Z.
+The following **Alt keys** are unassigned by default in *DXLog.net*: H, Q, U, X, and Z.

-The following **Ctrl keys** are unassigned by default: C, H, I, J, K, M, N, O, P, Q, R, U, V, X, and Y.
+The following **Ctrl keys** are unassigned by default in *DXLog.net*: C, H, I, J, K, M, N, O, P, Q, R, U, V, X, and Y.

+The choice of **Shift-Up** vs. **Shift-down** is based on personal preferences.
+Some prefer them to correspond to the up/down movement in the band map, others prefer them to correspond to up/down in pitch.
+Remember that pitch depends on whether you use USB or LSB for CW.
-The choice of **Shift-Up** vs. **Shift-down** is individual.
-The one shown above is consistent with movement in the bandmap where the frequency increases downwards.
+The proposed keys above is consistent with movement in the bandmap, where the frequency increases downwards.

 An very valuable feature in DXLog.net is the possibility to invoke scripts from key macros.
 The syntax is *$!SCRIPTNAME* where *SCRIPTNAME* is the name that